balthorium/pcg-id/draft-abiggs-saag-primitives-for-confidential-groups.md

 A goal of this specification is to define these primitives in such a way as they may be suitable for both centralized and distributed management.
 It is also a goal to describe these primitives in terms of accepted standards for cryptographic processing and infrastructure.

 A non-goal of this specification is to define the means by which these primitives are exchanged among interoperating entities involved in group communications.
 Rather these are building blocks for extending group confidentiality to both new and existing communications and content sharing protocols.
-With that in mind, however, this specification does advance the notion of recognizing two general classes of deployment for these primitives: "moderated" and "unmoderated".
+With that in mind, however, this specification does advance the notion of recognizing two general classes of deployment for these primitives: "centralized" and "decentralized".

 An additional non-goal of this specification is the establishment of mechanisms for the authentication of sender identity for encrypted data exchanged over a confidential group communications resource.
 Care is taken to ensure that only authenticated members of a group may decipher secured communications, however the means by which group members may reliably identify the originator of some particular communications data is out of scope for this specification.